netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 * *Enable Preferred Day*: The customer chooses a specific day on which the shipment should arrive.
 The available days are displayed dynamically, depending on the recipient's address.
-* *Enable Preferred Time*: The customer chooses a time frame within which the shipment should arrive.
-The available times are displayed dynamically, depending on the recipient's address.
-* *Preferred day / time handling additional charge (handling fee)*: This amount will be added to the shipping cost if the service is used.
+* *Preferred day handling additional charge (handling fee)*: This amount will be added to the shipping cost if the service is used.
 Use a decimal point, not comma.
   The gross amount must be entered here (incl.
 VAT).
 If you want to offer the service for free, enter a ``0`` here.
-* *Preferred day / time handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
-You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.
+* *Preferred day handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
-* *Combined preferred day and time handling additional charge (handling fee)*: This amount will be added to the shipping cost if **both** services are booked.
-Use a decimal point, not comma.
-  The gross amount must be entered here (incl.
-VAT).
-If you want to offer the services combination for free, enter a ``0`` here.
-* *Combined preferred day and time handling fee text*: This text will be displayed to the customer in the checkout if both services have been selected.
 You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.
 * *Cut off time*: This sets the time up to which new orders will be dispatched on the same day.
 Orders placed *after* the cut off time will not be dispatched on the same